 Combining market research, rolling indices, and expert market opinion, this evolving hub will act as a pulse check for those wanting to take a closer look at the movements across the market.

-Housing values have surged to record highs in Sydney during May, with more growth expected in coming months as strong demand from buyers outpaces the falling volume of listings.
+Further growth is expected in the coming months as strong demand from buyers outpaces the falling volume of listings.

 This follows a peak-to-trough fall in Sydney values of -2.9 per cent between April and September 2020.